xjmusic/xjmusic/README.md

 Also see: Documents in `hub/src/main/resources/docs` which are exposed to Users via the front-end UI.

+# Laws

+  * The XJ platform does not send or receive email.
+  * The XJ platform does not implement passwords; it relies on OAuth.
+  * Any network connection can and will fail.
+  * Issues are always phrased as a complete statement of expectation.
+  * Every commit must reference an issue #.
+  * Every minute of time must be tracked with an issue #.
+  * Work on branches named after issue #.
+  * Do not commit TODOs; create issues or drop them.

 ## Chain Work

 This term refers (in the **xj** universe) to a layer of work performed on the Links (sequentially, by their offset) in a Chain.